Timothy C. Hain, MD. •Page last modified: April 3, 2023

 The ICA may not have a bony covering as it courses through the middle ear.

 Stenosed internal carotid

-A bruit from a narrowed IC may cause tinnitus.
+A bruit (from the French word for noise) from a narrowed IC may cause tinnitus.